S-Sharma007/Packer_ultranav_work/README.md

 # Packer_ultranav_work
-Creation of the AMI is aws for the client ultranav
+Creation of the AMI with the help of the Packer for ULtranav